bitArtisan1/RepoUp-Python-Script-To-Backup-Repositories/README.md

 # RepoUp

-RepoUp is a Python tool that automates the backup of GitHub repositories for a user.
+RepoUp is a Python tool/script that automates the backup of GitHub repositories for a user.
 It clones repositories, creates bundles, and downloads release assets, providing a comprehensive backup solution.

 ## Features